A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches

 \subsection{What the Surrogate Must Provide}

-The surrogate model must interpolate a small, incrementally growing set of energy and force data, provide calibrated uncertainty for active learning, and remain cheap enough that fitting and querying costs far less than the electronic structure call it replaces.
+The surrogate model must interpolate a small, incrementally growing set of energy and force data, provide a posterior-variance signal that shrinks where the model has seen data and grows elsewhere (noting that this signal measures sampling density in the kernel geometry, not accuracy against the true PES), and remain cheap enough that fitting and querying costs far less than the electronic structure call it replaces.
 Gaussian process regression satisfies all three.
 This section develops the GP from the perspective of building and using the surrogate, covering what quantities need to be computed, how they connect to the physics, and where the bottlenecks arise.
 We refer readers to Rasmussen and Williams \cite{rasmussenGaussianProcessesMachine2006} and Gramacy \cite{gramacySurrogatesGaussianProcess2020} for the mathematical foundations.
 As noted earlier, Deringer, Bartok, and Csanyi \cite{deringerGaussianProcessRegression2021} has a detailed review of GPR in atomistic simulation from a global MLIP view, including structural descriptors (SOAP, ACE), sparse approximations, and validation methodology.
 That review treats the GP as a tool for building global machine-learned potentials from large databases; the present treatment focuses on the complementary regime of local surrogates built on the fly from tens of data points.
 The key distinction is hyperparameter management: MLIP approaches optimize hyperparameters once on a large training set and fix them, while the local GP re-optimizes at every step as the training set grows, requiring trust regions and active data selection to maintain stability.